sumsted/swervejs/README.md

 Set iterations to visualize.
 You can change fwd, str, and rcw while model is running.

-You can use WSAD to control fwd and str.
-Left and right arrows control rcw.
+Arrows control fwd and str.
+Keys A and D control rcw.
+Keys W and S can also control fwd and str.